Starfloat/Fit-Forward/README.md

 #### Getting Started

-run `npm install` in both the client and server directory to download the necessary dependencies and node packages.
+Run `npm install` in both the client and server directory to download the necessary dependencies and node packages.
+Run `npm start` in both the client and server directory to start the client and server.

 Serve up a localhost SQL server with an empty password to connect to a localhost database.